bdrolet/gitlab-webook-bot/README.md

-# GitLab Webhook Notifier
+# GitLab Webhook Bot

-A GitLab webhook listener built with **Node.js** and **TypeScript** that forwards Merge Request review requests and comment alerts to Slack (and optionally Pushbullet for Android), so you can stay on top of your code reviews with zero friction.
+A GitLab webhook listener built with **Node.js** and **TypeScript** that forwards Merge Request review requests and comment alerts to Slack, so you can stay on top of your code reviews with zero friction.

 ---

 ## Features

-* 🔍 **Review Requests**: Notifies you in Slack when you’re assigned to review a Merge Request.
+* 🔍 **Review Requests**: Notifies you in Slack when you're assigned to review a Merge Request.
-* 💬 **Comment Alerts**: Sends Slack notifications for replies or mentions on MR comments you’ve made.
+* 💬 **Comment Alerts**: Sends Slack notifications for replies or mentions on MR comments you've made.
-* 📲 **Optional Pushbullet**: Get notifications on your Pixel 8 (or any device running Pushbullet).
+* 📲 **Slack Integration**: Real-time notifications in your Slack workspace.
 * ⚙️ **Configurable** via environment variables.
-* 🚀 **Easy Deployment**: Supports Vercel, Render, Heroku, Google Cloud Run, and more.
+* 🚀 **Easy Deployment**: Deployed on Vercel with automatic scaling.

 ---